kiranbakale/AMI-Readme/CONTRIBUTING.md

 all contributions.
 By participating in this project, you agree to abide by the [code of conduct](#code-of-conduct).

+## Technical Design

+Before contributing you should read and acknowledge our [Technical Design](TECHNICAL_DESIGN.md) document in full.

 ## Merge requests

 We welcome merge requests with fixes and improvements to GitLab Environment Toolkit code and/or documentation.